-And in the Japanese version.
-Turns out the stamina raising items was entire bags of high quality rice.
-Now picture the Heroes eating an entire bag worth of rice with natto.
+- And in the Japanese version, it turns out the stamina raising items were entire bags of high quality rice.
+Now picture the heroes eating an entire bag worth of rice with natto.

 First Person Shooter

-Bioshock Infinite expands eating even more as you no longer hold medkits any more.
-Drinks such as coffee and soda restores Salts while alcoholic beverages increase health at the cost in intoxication and losing Salts.
-Cigarettes on the other hand, decreases health but restores Salts.
+- Bioshock Infinite expands eating even more as you no longer hold medkits any more.
+Drinks such as coffee and soda restore Salts while alcoholic beverages increase health at the cost in intoxication and losing Salts.
+Cigarettes, on the other hand, decrease health but restore Salts.

-Deus Ex includes soy food, soda cans, candy bars, and at least three kinds of alcohol as various small but noticeable health restoration, on top of actual medical equipment.
+- Deus Ex includes soy food, soda cans, candy bars, and at least three kinds of alcohol as various small but noticeable health restoration, on top of actual medical equipment.
 It's explained that Denton's nanites process the food instantly.
-A bottle of wine or vial of illegal drugs (the 2nd does not increase your health), for instance, would have your targeting reticule wavering in a circle for about 10 seconds, with more amplifying the effect.
+A bottle of wine or vial of illegal drugs (that do not increase your health), for instance, would have your targeting reticule wavering in a circle for about ten seconds, with more amplifying the effect.